 Lack of continuous testing.
 Launching the program and then leaving it unchanged for years ensures it will drift away from customer expectations.
 Treat it as a product that needs ongoing experimentation and iteration.

-Turn Your Retail Loyalty Program Into A Profit Engine
+Turn Your Retail Loyalty Program Into a Profit Engine

 FAQ: Retail Loyalty Programs That Convert